 - Pour-fill and easy attachment-fill styles are available for each vaporizer.

 Anesthetic vaporizers are used in the administration of volatile anesthetics.
 The device works by controlling the vaporization of the liquid anesthetic agent and delivering a reliable concentration to the subject.
 These devices manage the delivery of the anesthetic concentration by taking into account the varying ambient temperature, fresh gas flow, and agent vapor pressure.

-Conduct Science’s vaporizer system has 120 cc liquid capacity with a large sight glass to allow liquid level monitoring at-a-glance.
+Modern vaporizers have come a long way since their initial open mask design.
+Classification of vaporizers can be based on many factors such as the method of output regulation and method of vaporization; however, in clinical research, the primary interest is in the deliverance of precise concentration of the anesthetic agent.
+Vaporizers that allow accurate selection of the final concentration of the agent are known as precision vaporizers.Conduct Science’s vaporizer system has 120 cc liquid capacity with a large sight glass to allow liquid level monitoring at-a-glance.
 The apparatus has automated flow rate (0.2 to 10,000 cc/min) and temperature compensation (10° to 35° C) capabilities and is equipped with a 50kPa pressure tolerance tanks.
 To prevent unintentional engagement, the system comes with an integrated safety lock.
 These vaporizers are designed to be used with isoflurane (0 to 5% output) and sevoflurane (0 to 8% output) and are available as pour-fill and easy attachment-fill style.

 The vaporizer system is composed of concentration control dial, the bypass chamber, the vaporizing chamber, the filler port and filler cap.